snoonetIRC/website/content/posts/2016/12/29/moving-forward.md

 Jeff "Paradox" Sandberg and Shane "rdv" Allen will be moving to founder roles, retiring from day-to-day operations.
 They remain as network owners and will provide input and advice to network operations where appropriate, and will continue to play a role in identifying talent and managing staff.

 # [bloodygonzo](/bloodygonzo)
 bloodygonzo has made your network community bot gonzobot!
 You can see it [here](/gonzobot) and utilize it!
 He helps new-comers with creating python modules, and has the idea of helping every body that needs something in their community!
-You can contact bloodygonzo at bloodygonzo@snoonet.org for additional information!
+You can contact bloodygonzo at {{< email "bloodygonzo" >}} for additional information!

 # What does this mean?
 We expect to continue to strive towards the goals of our Mission Statement.
 We'll continue supporting communities as usual, offering network assistance in #help and discussion in #snoonet.
 Expect updates from bloodygonzo in the New Year as we move forward together.